 Painful bladder syndrome (interstitial cystitis)

 This is a condition in which the walls of the bladder become inflamed and may cause frequent or painful urination, bladder pressure, pain in the bladder area and sometimes pelvic pain.
 Both men and women can get painful bladder syndrome, although women are twice as likely as men.
-It can occur at any age, but it is most common in middle age.
+It can occur at any age, but it is most common in middle age.although women are twice as likely as men.
+It is often characterized by pain in the bladder that lasts longer than 6 weeks and it is not attributed to any specific cause.
+Sometimes patients feel like they have a urinary tract infection that comes and goes.
+Many treatments such as pelvic floor therapy and medications that numb and heals the bladder are available.

-The urethra is a tube that is attached to the bladder and carries urine out of the body.
-The urethra in females is much shorter than in males.
-Its opening is between the clitoris and the vagina.
+The urethra is the tube which is attached to the bladder and carries urine out of the body.
+The urethra in females is much shorter than in males, making them more pre-disposed to urethral conditions such as Urethral diverticulum.

 Urethral diverticulum (UD) occurs when a pocket-like pouch forms next to the urethra.
 Since it most often connects to the urethra, this pocket repeatedly gets filled with urine thus causing infection and symptoms.
 Typical symptoms include frequent urination, urgent need to urinate and dysuria (pain during urination).
 UD is more common in females than in males and usually occurs between the ages of 40 and 70.